Electrostatic field-driven supercurrent suppression in ionic-gated metallic Josephson nanotransistors: Polarization of the electrolyte

 \section{Polarization of the electrolyte}

 Figure \ref{FigS1} shows a typical charging characteristic of our IJoFETS recorded at room temperature ($T=296$ K) before cooling down the devices to cryogenic temperatures for the electronic transport experiments.
-When a gate voltage is applied (panel A, $V_g=1$ V), a peak in the ionic current appears (panel B, $I_g$) due to the formation of the electric double layers (EDLs) at the interfaces of the electrolyte with the nanotransistor channel and the gate counterelectrode.
+When a gate voltage is applied (panel a, $V_g=1$ V), a peak in the ionic current appears (panel b, $I_g$) due to the formation of the electric double layers (EDLs) at the interfaces of the electrolyte with the nanotransistor channel and the gate counterelectrode.
 On the one hand, $I_g$ shows a fast decay with time.
 On the other hand, an ionic current several orders of magnitude lower than the peak value is always present, since a charge flow is necessary into the electrolyte to maintain the gradient of ionic concentration \cite{Yuan2010}.
-The ionic charge displaced in the electrolyte is given by
+We note that thus $I_g$ vs time characteristics is typical of the formation of an EDL without any chemical electrolyte/surface interaction \cite{Kirby2013}.